vladyslav-panchenko280/multiprocessing-vs-threading-in-python/README.md

-# Parallel Processing of Text Files
+# Parallel Processing of Log Files

-An application for searching keywords in text files using multithreading and multiprocessing approaches.
+An CLI application for searching keywords in log files using multithreading and multiprocessing approaches.
+The tool lets you benchmark both strategies on the same dataset to understand how workload type and hardware affect throughput.

+## Threading vs Multiprocessing

+- **Threading** shares memory inside one process.
+It works best for I/O-bound tasks (reading files, waiting on network or disk), has lower startup overhead, and makes sharing data between workers straightforward.
+- **Multiprocessing** runs each worker in a separate process.
+It avoids the Global Interpreter Lock (GIL), so it's preferred for CPU-bound workloads or heavy text processing, but comes with higher startup costs and additional inter-process communication overhead.
+- Use `--mode threading` to quickly scan large collections of log files stored on disk or network shares.
+- Use `--mode multiprocessing` when keyword matching involves CPU-heavy parsing, or when you want better isolation between workers.

 ## Usage